luutn2002/segmentation/README.md

 # Semantic Segmentation on RGB images with Unet architecture
 ## Execution
 *Note: Since I run this model inside Anaconda environment, run.sh is made for usage inside Anaconda, using Linux built-in python would require modification.
+Also, I haven't test this build on Tensorflow < 2. so the code might have some error.
 1. Activate Anaconda
 2. Run bash file inside /project file
 ## Comments